 The Advanced Biofilm Course was organised for the first time in 2005.
 The aim of the course is to explore given biofilms with different methods to gain information about their structure and function.
 The course aims to teach major tools used in biofilm research: biofilm imaging, microsensor techniques and mathematical modelling.

-(image attribution: Didier Descouens)
+(main image attribution: Didier Descouens)

 Advanced Biofilm Course